IN Rhodes the sparkling blue sea makes me wonder. Should I have champagne for breakfast?

 The rooftop restaurant at the 5-star Atrium Platinum at Ixia, just outside Rhodes town, on the northern tip of the island has floor to ceiling windows.

-With 300 summer days available it was the perfect spot to spend some prime time in this spa resort complete with steam room, fresh water indoor pool and sauna.
+It might be a dusty idea but I decide to spend the day in the hotel to enjoy the sunshine.
+With 300 summer days available this is the perfect spot to spend some prime time and this spa resort comes complete with steam room, fresh water indoor pools and saunas.

 Nearby is the busy harbour that’s filled with glass-bottomed excursion boats that allow you to see the colourful tropical fish without getting your feet wet.

-Dinner starts with pitta bread and tzatziki and ended six dishes later washed down with Rouzo, which is pink lemonade, soda water and half a shot of Ouzo.
+Dinner starts with pitta bread and tzatziki and ends six dishes later, washed down with Rouzo, which is pink lemonade, soda water and half a shot of Ouzo.

 The next day I went down the east coast, which has the best beaches, to the village of Lindos.

+I walk the short zigzag cobbled track up to the acropolis.
 It was bigger than I thought it’d be considering it was built more than two thousand years ago.

 There are high columns, temples and monuments with a view to the restored stadium.

-Perhaps I could search for it.
+To this day, nobody knows where he exactly stood so perhaps I could search for it?
 It’s not as if anybody could prove me wrong.